julienrbrt/woningfinder/docs/architecture.md

 ### Payment

 The payment is managed by Stripe.
+We use Stripe Checkout Session in order to redirect the user after signup to a payment page.
-Stripe confirms that an user has paid via a webhook.
+Stripe will then confirms that an user has paid via a webhook (_/stripe-webhook_).
 The information returned by Stripe must be the user email address and the payment amount.
 Our webhook then update the paying information (user and plan) to the concerned user.